 Local authorities (councils) are responsible for providing community care services for those who need them.
 These council-funded social care services may be provided by ‘independent providers’ – firms or charities who specialise in providing social care services.

-Under the Care Act 2014, local authorities will take on new functions.
+Under the Care Act 2014, local authorities took on new functions.
 This is to make sure that people who live in their areas:

 A guide to understanding what the changes may mean to you or to a relative is available at the following links:

 The King’s Fund has pulled together a range of ‘bite-sized social care’ content to help explain social care in England including a series of short videos on what social care is, how it’s provided and paid for, and how it works with the NHS and other services available at this link.